borkdude/nbb-action-example/README.md

 ## Dependencies

 Actions expect their dependencies to be checked into source control.
-JavaScript actions usually do this through a bundler like `ncc` which relies on analysis and applies tree-shaking.
+JavaScript actions usually do this through a bundler like `ncc` which performs analysis and tree-shaking.
 This approach doesn't work well with nbb: since it's an interpreter, you cannot see statically which libraries are used.
 Instead, to bundle the node dependencies, they are archived into a `.zip` file and stored in the `dist` folder.
 Upon action execution, they are unzipped just in time.
 Run `bb build` to update `dist/node_modules.zip`.

 ## Inputs